Configuration & Setup

 In the SendPortal installation's root directory, run the following command:

-php artisan sp:setup
+php artisan sp:install

 The command will prompt you for confirmation on most steps.
 If this is the first time running setup for an installation, you should answer yes to the prompts in order to ensure that SendPortal is completely set up as expected.